A11eyCat123/lancer-briefings/public/pilots/HANDLER.md

 **WAKE** please have discussions with the following **ROOKIES**

--**POPPY** Congradulate on oustanding battlefield performance and 0 casualities, as well as the successful escort of **SCHINDLER** to prison facility for interrogation.
+-**POPPY** Congratulate on oustanding battlefield performance and 0 casualities, as well as the successful escort of **SCHINDLER** to prison facility for interrogation.

 -**FREEBIRD** and **THERMOSTAT** Personal Note